counter

 • Garden hose and imitation leather upholstery.

-• PVC fabric is utilized in the manufacture of raincoats, aprons, jackets, shower curtains, and sports bags.
+• PVC fabric is used to manufacture raincoats, aprons, jackets, shower curtains, and sports bags.

 PVDF